Classical Non-Relativistic Fractons: Symmetries and compatible Hamiltonians

-Note that the repeated indices are not summed over in the above equation.
 For the rest of this paper, we will restrict ourselves to dipole conservation symmetry shown in \cref{eq:dipole_CM} and study the dynamics generated by Hamiltonians of the form \cref{eq:dipole_CM} and leave the more general case of \cref{eq:polynomial_CM} for future work.